mastersj5/mastersj5/README.md

 Between 2020 and 2024, I completed my B.S. in Computer Science with a Concentration in AI/Data Science.

 - 🔭 I’m currently working on new ways to implement LLMs and ML into my projects.
-- 🌱 I’m currently learning HTML for building my own Website on GitHub Pages.
+- 🌱 I’m currently learning React for building websites for various Web Applications.
 - 🤔 I’m looking for help with marketing myself as I enter into the tech industry!
 - 📫 How to reach me: Send a message to me on LinkedIn (linked on my profile)!
 - 💬 Ask me about my Financial Exchange Capstone Project: https://ud-cps491-24s-team.github.io/Team02-FinancialExchange-Public/